February 16, 2024

 • Offer to help – Often, employees will bring personal issues from home.
 Sometimes, they need someone to talk to; other times, you can make a meaningful impact.
 Did they lose their apartment, and you may know of someone who needs a roommate?
 Make a connection.
 Refer them to someone who can help.
 Listen to them.

-Communicate expectations and goals clearly.
+Communicate expectations and goals.

 Create an open and honest work environment.